 The main trouble with the saddle/honeyhole/4-11/Inside Senkaku position was that pesky knee reaps rule.
 Under IBJJF/UAJJF rules, competitors are not allowed to place their leg around an opponent’s leg from the outside in.
 This is considered a knee reap, which, as rules state, can lead to horrific injuries.
 Let’s clear that up first.

-In order for a leg to be in a knee reap, you need to have that leg on the same side of your body as the leg that’s going around it.
+For a leg to be in a knee reap, you need to have that leg on the same side of your body as the leg that’s going around it.
 Think of a single leg X guard, for example.
 If you get the foot of your outside leg inward, you’ll get an immediate DQ.
 Now, go in the same position, but transfer the leg to the other (cross) side of your body.
 If you now get both people to the ground, you’ll see that you’re basically in a modified reverse half guard position.
 This position is legal for all levels under IBJJF rules.
 S, the saddle position, legs triangled or not, is perfectly legal to use in competition.

 While this is clear, the submission options from the position are still somewhat confusing.
 The one thing you can’t do is attack the leg you have in a triangle.
-You can’t even go for a simple BJJ foot lock (not like there’s on that works anyway).
+You can’t even go for a simple BJJ foot lock (not like there’s one that works anyway).
 Heel hooks are, of course, forbidden.
 If you are a brown or black belt you might try and look for kneebars, but this will sacrifice your position.
 So, putting it simply, the triangled leg just there for control.
 Any attack, even just wrapping an arm around it is an immediate DQ.

 An Easy Saddle BJJ Foot Lock

 The one thing you can do from the position legally is to attack the free leg.
 Most people nowadays tend to control the free leg anyways, so this is not too big of an adjustment.
 The trouble is how to successfully attack that leg.
 Kneebars are off the table due to the position.
 So are toeholds, because straightening the leg is too easy for your opponent.
-PLus you have no control over their hip on that side.
+Plus you have no control over their hip on that side.
 Which leaves us with the BJJ foot lock.

 The simplest technique is actually the one that’ll give you the most bang for your buck.
 The trouble is, you can’t do it like you’re usually used to.
 While hitting a foot lock on the to leg is perfect from the 50/50, the saddle is different. here the top leg is near you with the inside of the sole.
 This means any regular foot lock attempt has slim chances of working at best.

-Caution And Follow Ups
+Caution And Follow-Ups

 As a word of caution, make sure you skip over the leg lace AKA Texas Cloverleaf.
 This is when you use your arm to lace through their crossed legs from the saddle.
 It is a straight BJJ foot lock in essence, but the position seems to confuse referees.
-While it makes sense that this is a legal submission, practice tends to point to a different direction.
+While it makes sense that this is a legal submission, practice tends to point in a different direction.
 So, stick to the straight foot lock under IBJJF rules.

 OF course, if you start to lose position or enter into a battle, you can always jump ship and go for a kneebar.
 Remember though, that for a kneebar, you need to attack the bottom leg.
 Just place it under your armpit and rotate so that your hips are in front of the opponent’s knee.

 Craig Jones has the most simple and effective leg lock system available today!
 Check out how he gets into position to finish in his DVD instructional “Down Under Leg Attacks”.
 This DVD features both legal and some “darker” moves, with one common thread – effectiveness.
-If you know exactly what you’re can do in competition, you can choose the perfect Craig Jones leg lock for you!
+If you know exactly what you’re can do in a competition, you can choose the perfect Craig Jones leg lock for you!